Skip to main content

 Common errors

-Note that each tokenized US bank account can only be vaulted once.
-If you attempt to vault the same token more than once, you will get the following error.
+Note that each tokenized single-use payment method ID can only be vaulted once.
+If you attempt to vault the same single-use payment method ID more than once, you will get the following error.

 errors